 With mild weather, numerous annual festivals, and the focus of local law enforcement in recent years on reducing crime, Riverside provides plenty of safe activities to keep its population and its visitors busy.
 However, even in a place where fun abounds, accidents happen.
 Many people don’t think about needing a personal injury lawyer until they have been injured and need compensation to assist with their recovery.

 If you were injured in an accident in Riverside that someone else’s careless or reckless actions caused, you are entitled to pursue compensation through a personal injury lawsuit.
-Read on for more information about personal injury law and how the team at Gomez Trial Attorneys can help you seek accident-related damages.
+Read on for more information about personal injury law and how the team of Riverside personal injury lawyers at Gomez Trial Attorneys can help you seek accident-related damages.

 What Is Personal Injury Law?